 Usually the rehearsal dinner is held the evening before the wedding, directly after the ceremony rehearsal.
 Try to err on the earlier side if possible – you and your guests will want to get a good night’s rest before the big day!

-Provide Plenty of Advanced Notice
+Provide Plenty of Advance Notice

 Your rehearsal dinner invitations should be sent under separate cover from your wedding invitations, at least four to six weeks before the event.
 If you have many rehearsal dinner guests traveling long distances, you may want to provide more advanced notice in case they need to adjust travel plans.